iismajoranarossano/uda/2020/4ainf/primoQuadrimestre/README.md

 - **hyperloop**:
 -->

-- **reusable rockets as cheap as ordinary aircrafts and capable of transporting people or cargo from city to city**: rockets would allow us to fly from New York City to Shangai in 39 minutes or Sidney to London in 59 minutes.
+- **Reusable rockets as cheap as ordinary aircrafts and capable of transporting people or cargo from city to city**: rockets would allow us to fly from New York City to Shangai in 39 minutes or Sidney to London in 59 minutes.
 If we didn't reuse planes, it would cost up to